Legal issue delays team figure skating medal ceremony at Winter Olympics

 “So far we have not heard any official statements,” he told a news briefing.
 “There are only some sources in the media.”

-Russian athletes are currently not allowed to compete under their country’s name, or with its flag and anthem, due to a ruling by the Court of Arbitration for Sport following a landmark case that accused the country of state-ordered tampering of a testing laboratory database in Moscow.
+Russian athletes are not allowed to compete under their country’s name, or with its flag and anthem, because of a ruling by the Court of Arbitration for Sport following a landmark case that accused the country of state-ordered tampering of a testing laboratory database in Moscow.

+The Russian Olympic Committee and the Russian Skating Federation did not immediately respond to requests for comment.
+The United States Olympic & Paralympic Committee said it was receiving information at the same time as the media and was waiting to see what happens next.

+The World Anti-Doping Agency declined to comment and said NBC News should contact the relevant event organizer or testing authority for information.